 After taking a course in Cultural Studies, students will be able to:

-- Foundational: Explain how culture involves the interaction among the intellectual, artistic, political, economic, and social aspects of a society or other cultural grouping.
+- Foundations: Explain how culture involves the interaction among the intellectual, artistic, political, economic, and social aspects of a society or other cultural grouping.

 - Context: Describe how topics and issues can vary depending on the culture(s) focused upon.